stanislavsavolainen/Electronics1/README.md

 -> Project require Uno Arduino R3 and thermometer tmp 36 sensor to measure temperature data

--> This is modified version from original.
-I made express -  and mysql - knex module extenssion for project to save and display history data of temperature with 10 second measure interval to detect new temperature.
+-> This is modified version from original where temperature measurement happens every 10 seconds interval .
+I made express -  and mysql - knex library extenssion for project to save values in mysql-database and display history data in browser via http-protocol(express - library).

 -> It will contains hosted html page (in future), where ajax call asking temperature and visualize it at client side using chartjs.